Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Recurring Cusp Caustics in QKR

 \section{Recurring Cusp Caustics in QKR}

-The dimensionless Hamiltonian of the QKR is given by $\hat{H}=\hat{p}^2/2+K\cos\hat{\theta}\sum_{n=1}^{\infty}\delta(t-nT)$, where $\hat{\theta}$ is the angle position operator with eigenvalues confined to $[0,2\pi)$, and $\hat{p}$ is the angular momentum operator.
-Due to the periodic boundary conditions in $\theta$, the eigenvalues of $\hat{p}$ are quantized as integers (in units of $\hbar=1$).
-Here, $K$ represents the kicking strength, and $T$ denotes the kicking period.
-When the kicking period satisfies $T=4N\pi$ with $N$ being a positive integer, the system exhibits quantum resonance \cite{Santhanam2022}.
-In this work, we focus on the near-resonant regime and therefore introduce a detuning $\Delta$ from a resonant condition by setting the kicking period to $T=4\pi+\Delta,\Delta/4\pi\ll 1$.
+The dimensionless Hamiltonian of the QKR is $\hat{H}=\hat{p}^2/2+K\cos\hat{\theta}\sum_{n=1}^{\infty}\delta(t-nT)$, where $\hat{\theta}$ denotes the angle operator with eigenvalues $\theta$ lying within $[0,2\pi)$, and $\hat{p}$ is the angular momentum operator.
+Owing to the periodic boundary conditions imposed on $\theta$, the eigenvalues of $\hat{p}$ are integer-quantized (with $\hbar=1$).
+Here, $K$ and $T$ denote the kicking strength and period, respectively.
+The system exhibits primary quantum resonances when the kicking period satisfies $T=4N\pi$, where $N$ is a positive integer~\cite{Santhanam2022}.
+In this work, we focus on the near-resonant regime and therefore introduce a detuning parameter $\Delta$ from the primary resonant condition by setting the kicking period to $T=4\pi+\Delta$, where $\Delta/4\pi\ll 1$.

-In the classical limit $\hbar\to0$, the system's dynamics can be analyzed using the Poincar\'e surface of section, reducing the continuous-time Hamiltonian to a discrete-time mapping.
-Specifically, the evolution follows the mapping: $\theta_{j+1}=\theta_{j}+p_{j}T~(\text{mod}~2\pi),~p_{j+1}=p_{j}+K\sin\theta_{j+1}$, where $(p_{j},\theta_{j})$ denote the angular momentum and angle just after the $j$-th kick.
-Applying the momentum scaling $\tilde{p}_{j}=p_{j}T$, this mapping becomes equivalent to the standard mapping (or Chirikov-Taylor mapping) \cite{Chirikov1979}, characterized by an effective kicking strength $K_{\text{eff}}=KT$.
-The system undergoes a transition from regular to globally chaotic motion when $K_{\text{eff}}$ exceeds the critical value $K_{\text{c}}\approx 0.9716$ \cite{Chirikov1979, Greene1979}.
-Notably, in the quantum resonant regime, phase coherence effectively suppresses chaotic diffusion even when the effective kicking strength exceeds the classical Chirikov threshold, i.e., $K_{\text{eff}}>K_{\text{c}}$ \cite{Lepers2008}.
+In the classical limit, the system's dynamics can be analyzed using the Poincar\'e surface of section, reducing the continuous-time evolution to a discrete-time mapping.
+Specifically, the evolution follows the mapping: $\theta_{j+1}=\theta_{j}+p_{j}T~(\text{mod}~2\pi),~p_{j+1}=p_{j}+K\sin\theta_{j+1}$, where $(p_{j},\theta_{j})$ denote the angular momentum and angle immediately after the $j$-th kick.
+Under the momentum rescaling $\tilde{p}_{j}=p_{j}T$, this mapping becomes equivalent to the standard mapping~\cite{Chirikov1979}, characterized by an effective kicking strength $K_{\text{eff}}=KT$.
+The system undergoes a transition from regular to globally chaotic dynamics when $K_{\text{eff}}$ exceeds the critical value $K_{\text{c}}\approx 0.9716$~\cite{Chirikov1979, Greene1979}.
+Remarkably, in the quantum resonant regime, phase coherence strongly suppresses chaotic diffusion even when $K_{\text{eff}}>K_{\text{c}}$~\cite{Lepers2008}.